How to Set Up and Troubleshoot Cisco ASA Firewalls for the CCIE Security Lab

 Cisco ASA offers powerful debugging tools to analyze and resolve complex issues.
 Advanced debugging methods include:

-• Export logs to external servers for deeper analysis.
+Export logs to an external server for deeper analysis.

-• Analyze captures using tools such as Wireshark for deeper insights.
+Analyze captured using tools such as Wireshark for deeper insights.

 Best Practice: